derornos/fan-made-content/README.md

 Sharing content that violates these rules results in a permanent ban.
 This includes adding this kind of content to your local instance and sharing screenshots or decklists of that in a publicly accessible form.

-### Database rules
+## Submission guidelines

 Additionally, the following content cannot be added to _this content database_:

+1. For technical reasons, content that uses ImgBB images cannot be added.
-1. Content based on copyrighted or licensed IP outside of the Arkham Horror franchise.
+2. Content based on copyrighted or licensed IP outside of the Arkham Horror franchise.
-2. Content based on cartoons, comics and animes.
+3. Content based on cartoons, comics and animes.
-3. Investigators who aren't fully playable with the decks that can be built in the application.
+4. Investigators who aren't fully playable with the decks that can be built in the application.
-4. Low quality content, or content that only addresses a small group of people. (e.g. your play group)
+5. Low quality content, or content that only addresses a small group of people. (e.g. your play group)
-5. Content based on current real-world events, celebrities, politicians or other figures of public life. (e.g. Angela Merkel)
+6. Content based on current real-world events, celebrities, politicians or other figures of public life. (e.g. Angela Merkel)

 _However_, content that violates these database rules may still be added to your local instance and is permitted for personal use.